pranaymanocha/PerceptualAudio/cdpam/README.md

 ```bash
 pip install cdpam
 ```
 Please also run ``` pip install -r requirements.txt``` to install all the requirements required to run the metric.
+Please make sure to install the latest version of cdpam.

 Using the metric is as simple as:
 ```bash